 This guidance is intended to explain the application and enrolment process and to inform parents about the choices available and how these choices will affect the student once he/she has graduated from school.
 The government regulations regarding education can only be summarised here.
 Applicants are welcome to make an appointment to speak to the Registrar.
 This gives the family and the student a chance to discuss their interests and goals, and academic and personal strengths.
 The application process can start at any time during the year.
 The earliest age for enrolment in KG 1 is two years and ten months by the end of September.

 From Grade 1 upwards, candidates will be given a placement test in English, Arabic and Maths.
-Students applying to enter from Grade 3 to Grade 10 will need to complete the online GL Assessment.
-Applicants to the Secondary Section will also be asked to do placement tests for sciences according to the programme being followed.
+Students applying to enter from Grade 3 to Grade 12 will need to complete the online Cat4 Exam.
 All applicants are interviewed, including students entering the Infant Section, to determine language proficiency and allow us to place the student in the appropriate class.
 The Registrar will arrange for a candidate to sit a placement test and inform the parents of the results within two weeks of the placement tests/interviews.

 2. Provisional Acceptance